Meteorological, Climatological & Atmospheric Science Professionals from 2026 Federal Directory

 Committee (ASAC) for the Canadian Space Agency (CSA) since 2017

-Shabnaz Pashapour, Assistant Research Manager at Canadian Centre for Climate Modelling and Analysis.
+Shabnaz Pashapour, Assistant Research Manager at CCCMa.

-Supports CCCma science program delivery, line manages scientists who are members of different CCCma scientific working groups, oversees CCCma staffing, and supports CCCma management and operation.
+Supports CCCma science program delivery, line manages scientists who are members of different CCCMa scientific working groups, oversees CCCMa staffing, and supports CCCMa management and operation.

 John Scinocca is a Research Scientist